open-feature/flagd/docs/configuration/flagd_telemetry.md

 ## Export to OTEL collector

 flagd can be configured to connect to [OTEL collector](https://opentelemetry.io/docs/collector/).
-This requires startup flag `metrics-exporter` to be `otel` and a valid `otel-collector-target`.
+This requires startup flag `metrics-exporter` to be `otel` and a valid `otel-collector-uri`.
 For example,

-`flagd start --uri file:/flags.json --metrics-exporter otel --otel-collector-target localhost:4317`
+`flagd start --uri file:/flags.json --metrics-exporter otel --otel-collector-uri localhost:4317`

 ### Configure local collector setup